kburchfiel/rope/README.md

 1. Don't assume anything I say in the stories to be true!
 There's a ton of made-up stuff and false information, but it's all there to help you learn the outlines.

-2. Don't assume that an apparent outline I inserted in a story actually maps to a word unless it's stated explicitly that it does.
-A huge chunk of the outlines that I included in these stories, probably the vast majority, are 'pseudo-outlines' that are just there to help you link the word you're studying to the outline you're studying.
+2. Don't assume that a capitalized series of letters that I included in a story is an outline for a word listed next to it unless it's stated explicitly that it is.
+In many cases, these capitalized series of letters merely resemble the word associated with them, and do not actually map to that word.
+The purpose of including these series of letters is to help you connect the words and the outlines for which the stories were written.

 3. The stories shouldn't be assumed to be actual explanations of how these outlines were developed.

+4. Mentions of products or companies in stories does not constitute endorsement of those products and services.
+As indicated earlier, nothing mentioned of any company or product should be assumed to be accurate.

 # #3.
 THE OUTLINES AND THE WORDS